DR099H/Traffic-Stop-Info-FivePD/README.md

 - *Owner name* and his *warrant/s*
 - *DL status*

-Your actions have sound surrounding like press button or getting report
+Your actions have sound surroundings like press button or getting report

 # Installation
 Place `TSInfo.net.dll` in `fivepd/plugins`